SE2-group4/PULSBS/Retrospectives/SprintRetrospective2.md

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
       - define the system APIs as a group instead of few individuals raised less issues than in the previous iterations
+      - reviewing code in group allowed us to find some minor flaws
+      - testing the code allowed us to find other minor bugs
   - NEGATIVE
       - again the time allocated, during the sprint planning, for testing was not sufficient